Coronavirus: U.S. Death Toll Now At 14; New Cases In Maryland, Colorado, Pennsylvania

 A former passenger on the Grand Princess died from COVID-19 in California, and Gov. Gavin Newsom says at least 21 people aboard the ship have symptoms of the disease.

-The Grand Princess is returning to San Francisco after a cruise to Hawaii, but it's now being kept away from port while a small portion of the roughly 3,500 people on board are tested for the coronavirus.
+The Grand Princess had been returning to San Francisco after a cruise to Hawaii, but it's now being kept away from port while a small portion of the roughly 3,500 people on board are tested for the coronavirus.

 Coast Guard helicopters have been ferrying coronavirus test kits back and forth from the ship; the initial results of those tests were expected to emerge Friday.